fluxninja/aperture/docs/content/concepts/policy/policy.md

 2. A list of [Resources][resources] which need to be set up in order to support the Circuit.

-Aperture comes with a pre-packaged list of policies that can be used both as a guide for creating new policies; and as ready-to-use [blueprints][blueprints].
+Aperture comes with a pre-packaged [blueprints][blueprints] that can be used both as a guide for creating new policies, or used as-is.

 Policies provide a framework for defining and managing reliability criteria, and conditions as code.
 It's a way of enforcing reliability policies